 In the case of a supranational financial institution, which is owned by more than one state, additional considerations would apply, such as the strength and stability of its relationship with shareholders, as well as the quality of its callable capital.
 The ability of shareholders to comply with capital calls and inject the required liquidity largely determines the quality of the institution's callable capital.
-MARC looks to the credit ratings of its core group of shareholders and its median or weighted median shareholder credit rating (whichever is more representative of the overall credit quality of shareholders promoting internal and external accountability) to inform its view on the credit quality of shareholders.
+MARC looks to the credit ratings of its core group of shareholders and its median or weighted median shareholder credit rating (whichever is more representative of the overall credit quality of shareholders.
 Precedents of support via capital injections are taken into account.